 Whether it’s shown through a well-stocked break-out room to let their hair down, company trips or offering mental health days, there are plenty of ways to show that you care that will only strengthen your company culture.

 Time and time again, research has shown that taking breaks and having an adequate space to work in has a huge impact on the quality of work produced.
-Even simple changes to the office such as lighting and plants can improve performance and comfortability.
+Even simple changes to the office such as lighting and office plants can improve performance and comfort.

 A large part of office culture is overhearing conversations and picking up on what the people around you are working on.
 Being exposed to other parts of the company and having the ability to learn from the people around you is a huge benefit of being in a workplace.

 Why not solidify this by encouraging employees to spend time together to learn new things and build relationships?
 In the office or outside of it, having fresh perspectives and discovering new solutions is one of the many advantages of spending time with colleagues.